 What is glomerulonephritis?

-Glomerulonephritis, also known as glomerular nephritis (GN), is a specific type of renal (kidney) disease characterized by inflammation of the glomeruli, which are the tiny structures in the kidneys that act as filters for the blood.
+Glomerulonephritis, also known as glomerular nephritis (GN), is a specific type of renal (or kidney) disease characterized by inflammation of the glomeruli.
+Glomeruli are tiny structures in the kidneys that act as filters for the blood.

 Glomerulonephritis occurs when immune complexes (mixtures of antibodies and antigens) are filtered out of the bloodstream and become trapped within the glomeruli.
 When these compounds are trapped, the body responds by activating its immune defenses, resulting in further damage to the glomeruli.